binaryHips/IMAGINE-RT/README.md

 Reflexive bird, 5k polys, 1 lights, 30 raysper pixel, 5 bounces per ray, 6 shadow rays per bounce
 <img width="1449" height="814" alt="Reflexive bird, 5k polys, 1 lights, 30 raysper pixel, 5 bounces per ray, 6 shadow rays per bounce" src="https://github.com/user-attachments/assets/e4b29f96-3bf9-43f5-89cb-443ee03f8594" />

 The rendering takes (literally) full advantage of multi-core CPUs.
 Each render is broken down into small blocks of pixels, and each block is rendered by its own thread.
 The current setting creates rather small blocks, which saturate the CPU's scheduler, thus giving speed increases of more than the core count (while crashing everything else in the meantime...
-This can be removed by changing the block size).
+This can be prevented by changing the block size).

 ### KD-Tree acceleration